Pumped Storage Hydropower Supply Curves

 Resource potential is often assessed in terms of geographic (or resource), technical, and economic potential—each of which represents a succession of additional complexity and input assumptions that leverage similar data and a common analysis flow.

-This closed-loop PSH resource assessment is accomplished by first applying high-resolution digital elevation models (30-meter resolution) to identify potential upper and lower reservoirs within the technology parameters specified by the NREL adaptation of the ANU model.
-Design specifications include minimum 200-meter head height, a maximum 750-meter head height, discrete available dam heights of 40, 60, 80, and 100 meters, and a maximum conveyance length between upper and lower reservoir of 12 times the head height.
+The closed-loop portion of the PSH resource assessment uses high-resolution digital elevation models (30-meter resolution) to identify potential upper and lower reservoirs within the technology parameters specified by the NREL adaptation of the ANU model.
+Design specifications include minimum head height of 200 meters and a maximum head height of 750-meters, dam heights of 40, 60, 80, and 100 meters, and a maximum conveyance length between upper and lower reservoir of 12 times the head height.
 This yields a large set of potential reservoirs with many overlaps.

-Once the reservoirs are delineated, technical potential criteria are applied to appropriately limit the development areas.
-The current criteria eliminate any reservoirs that intersect existing water bodies and waterways; glaciers and ice-covered areas, protected federal lands; urban areas; critical habitat areas; or are within 1000 feet of a wetland.
+Once the reservoirs are identified, technical potential criteria are applied to refine the development areas.
+The criteria eliminate any reservoirs that intersect existing water bodies and waterways; glaciers and ice-covered areas, protected federal lands; urban areas; critical habitat areas; or reservoirs within 1,000 feet of a wetland.
 Optional criteria can eliminate reservoirs intersecting roads or farmland or allow reservoirs intersecting ephemeral streams.

 Ultimately, this exercise results in a spatially resolved characterization of the technical potential quantity, quality, and cost of PSH resources, which can be sorted to represent a "supply curve" for a specific scenario.
-The figure below plots the supply curve of closed-loop PSH cost versus cumulative generating capacity for the contiguous United States for 8-, 10-, and 12-hour storage durations and the default assumptions for where to prohibit or exclude closed-loop PSH construction.
-Resource and cost data binned by cost ranges is also included in the NREL Annual Technology Baseline beginning in the 2022 data year.
+The figure below plots the supply curve of closed-loop PSH capital cost in dollars per kilowatt versus cumulative generating capacity in gigawatts for the contiguous United States for 8-, 10-, and 12-hour storage durations and the default assumptions for where to prohibit or exclude closed-loop PSH construction.
+This supply curve includes both closed-loop sites and sites that use existing reservoirs.
+Resource and cost data binned by cost ranges are also included in the NREL Annual Technology Baseline beginning in the 2022 data year.

 A line graph showing pumped storage hydropower resource supply curves of capital cost versus cumulative installed capacity for 8-, 10-, and 12-hour storage durations.

-The latest (2nd generation) data set includes several updates and changes.
-Incorporating stakeholder participation and review, the updated data better reflects the range of technical possibilities for designing closed-loop PSH in the United States.
+The latest (third-generation) dataset includes several updates and changes from the methodology described in the original (first-generation) report.
+Incorporating stakeholder participation and review, the updated data better reflects the range of technical possibilities for designing closed-loop PSH in the United States and supplements closed-loop opportunities with sites that can use existing reservoirs and open-pit mines as reservoirs.
 It also integrates updated geospatial data where possible and includes multiple scenarios for storage duration, dam height, and several site exclusion criteria.
-While some changes limit the range of system specifications to better capture realistic design constraints, multiple dam heights and a lower minimum head lead to many more sites being identified in the 2nd generation data set.
+While some changes limit the range of system specifications to better capture realistic design constraints, multiple dam heights and a lower minimum head lead to many more sites being identified in the second-generation dataset, and expansions in the third-generation data incorporate potential low-cost development opportunities that are not included in the closed-loop data.
+The other key difference in the third-generation data is that costs are estimated using NREL’s bottom-up component-level cost model, whereas first-and second-generation costs are estimated using ANU’s pumped hydro energy storage cost model with costs adjusted to align with industry expectations published in the 2020 Grid Energy Storage Technology Cost and Performance Assessment.

 Technical Characteristics

-Technical Characteristic 1st Generation Data 2nd Generation Data
+Technical Characteristic First Generation Data Second/Third Generation Data

 Storage duration 10 hours 8, 10, and 12 hours